mauryarohit/snake-game/README.md

 # snake-game
 Inspired by:
-(I Built A Snake Game By Reversing A Linked List (JavaScript & React project tutorial) Follow this link: https://www.youtube.com/watch?v=7Rkib_fvowE&ab_channel=Cl%C3%A9mentMihailescu
+(I Built A Snake Game By Reversing A Linked List (JavaScript & React project tutorial)<br />
+Follow this link: https://www.youtube.com/watch?v=7Rkib_fvowE&ab_channel=Cl%C3%A9mentMihailescu

 1. I will try creating a snake-game inspired by above video.